 - Do they have an active CSR (corporate social responsibility) or support causes/charities that you do as well?

 - Are they moving toward non-GMO, clean label, and transparency in sourcing or sustainability?

 Develop the narrative that aligns your corporations.
-At the very least you should be illustrating that you know and care about the company you’re hoping to partner with.
+At the very least, you should illustrate that you know and care about the company you’re hoping to partner with.

 Put yourself in the buyer’s shoes for a moment.
-Wouldn’t you want to talk about the buyer’s goals for their POG, knowing that they are not only competing with the supermarket competitor across the street, but also within their own store?
+A retail food buyer’s job is very busy and highly competitive.
+The buyer’s POg is competing against the supermarket competitor across the street and to the adjacent POGs in their own store.
 If their POG does not produce sales and turns on the shelf, the buyer for the category next door may be awarded their shelf space.